Updated March 2026

 As a result of these NCAA errors, the end-of-regular-season team NCAA NCRPI rankings are not correct, The end-of-regular-season improper rankings, however, go beyond the teams whose conference tournament games were improperly identified.
 This suggests to me that the problem is not simple data error entries for the improperly identified games.
 Rather, based on a problem with the NCAA numbers several years ago (that the NCAA was able to correct), I suspect this problem with the NCAA NCRPI rankings has to do with the NCAA data not having been "sorted" properly before doing the final calculations that produce teams' NCRPI rankings.

-The NCAA staff is aware of this problem with its NCRPI computations and intends to try to find and correct the problem.
+The NCAA staff is aware of this problem with its NCRPI computations and has said it will find and correct the problem.
 In the meantime, I am assuming that the NCRPI formula is as stated above and that my NCRPI ratings and rankings are correct.

 Bonus and Penalty Adjustments: The NCAA uses an adjusted NCRPI.
 It uses the same bonus and penalty adjustment structure and amounts that it uses for the adjusted NCAA RPI.
 As it does in computing the bonuses and penalties that result in the adjusted NCAA RPI, the NCAA bases Team A's adjustment amounts on its opponents' unadjusted NCAA RPI rankings (and not on the opponents' unadjusted NCRPI rankings).
 For information on the bonus and penalty structure and amounts, go to the RPI: Formula page.